LHRK/Nanodisc-Builder/README.md

 The Martinize script can also be found at the github page: https://github.com/cgmartini/martinize.py, where a python 3 version is avaliable upon request.

 ### Help - documentation
-For all the python scripts, additional flags and documentation can be viewed upon running the script with the flag -h.
+For all the python scripts, additional flags and documentation can be viewed upon running the script with the flag -h.\
+For the 'wrapper' scripts the flag --help can be used.

 # Usage